PD130102/CustSearch/README.md

 ### CustSearch

-#### Building a customized Serach Method for large datasets using Zincsearch SEO
+#### Building a customized Search Method for large datasets using Zincsearch implementing SEO Techniques
 #### This uses a local import of the zincsearch engine and python-zincsearch-sdk